HangoverMHF/AlienFlightArchive/README.md

-## NoTE: This is an archival copy of the original CC BY-SA AlienFlight flight controllers.
+## NOTE: This is an archival copy of the original CC BY-SA AlienFlight flight controllers.
 Preserved for posterity.

 # AlienFlight